-Indictable and Summary conviction offences are Canada’s two basic criminal offences.
-The severity of summary offences is lower than indictable offences.
+Indictable and Summary conviction offences are the least serious.
+Understanding what is a summary conviction offence is crucial as it is less severe than indictable offences.
 A judge hears summary conviction proceedings in provincial court.
 When the judge requests the accused person to appear in court, a lawyer or agency may represent that person.

 The Parliament of Canada enacted the summary conviction offence (SCO) act to address cases involving severe offences that do not include an indictable offence.
 Crimes covered under the SCO are those for which a person can be sentenced to at least six months but less than two years imprisonment and does not require a trial.
 Instead, the court will determine whether to impose a fine or sentence with a combination of fines and penalties.